Leave for parents

 If you become pregnant while in employment, you are entitled to take 26 weeks maternity leave.
 Employers do not have to pay you while you are on maternity leave.
 You may be entitled to Maternity Benefit.
 You are also entitled to take up to 16 weeks of additional unpaid maternity leave, which is not covered by Maternity Benefit.

-An adopting mother or sole male adopter is entitled to 24 weeks’ adoptive leave, beginning on the day the child is placed with them.
+One parent of the adopting couple or a parent who is adopting alone alone is entitled to 24 weeks’ 24 weeks’ adoptive leave, beginning on the day the child is placed with them.
 Employers do not have to pay an employee for adoptive leave.
 You may be entitled to Adoptive Benefit.
 You are also entitled to take up to 16 weeks’ additional unpaid adoptive leave, but this period is not covered by Adoptive Benefit.

-New parents (other than the mother of the child) are entitled to 2 weeks’ paternity leave from employment or self-employment following the birth or adoption of a child.
+New parents are entitled to 2 weeks’ paternity leave from employment or self-employment following the birth or adoption of a child.
 Employers do not have to pay you while you are on paternity leave.
 You may be eligible for Paternity Benefit.

 From 1 September 2020 each parent is entitled to 26 weeks’ unpaid parental leave.
 You must take parental leave before the child is 12 years of age, or 16 years of age if the child has a disability.
 In general, you must have been working for your employer for at least 12 months to be entitled to parental leave.
 There is no social welfare payment available.